mikesch-1960/mikesch-1960/README.md

 #### :gb: Hi,
 my name is Michael and I'm comming from Germany.
 I have been working as a software developer since 1988.

-Among other hobbies I am interested in 3D([blender](https://www.blender.org/features/)), 3d printer, electronics (ESP, sensors, actuators, protocols...), smart home([ioBroker](https://iobroker.com/)) and for everything related to these topics.
+Among other hobbies I am interested in 3D([blender](https://www.blender.org/features/)), 3d printer [Tevo Tarantula](https://threedom.de/3d-drucker/tevo-tarantula-i3), electronics (ESP, sensors, actuators, protocols...), smart home([ioBroker](https://iobroker.com/)) and for everything related to these topics.

 I don't use social media because I don't want to spend time on it and *so far* haven't seen any benefit from it.